 We looked into rooms in the national park and found that Jackson Lake Lodge had availability right as their season opened.
 I was going to be in Salt Lake City (5 hours away) at the same time for a conference, and decided to extend my stay and plan my first ever National Park vacation.

 (Insert trumpet music and horns blaring here.)

-As my Instagram feed blew up with people liking the photos as I was posting during my Grand Teton National Park stay, I could see that there is way more interest and excitement about visiting America’s National Park System than I ever realized.
+As my Instagram went crazy with people liking the photos as I was posting during my Grand Teton National Park stay, I could see that there is way more interest and excitement about visiting America’s National Park System than I ever realized.

-There was a lot to enjoy, and more than enough to fill several trips back to the Grand Tetons.
-These are the 11 Amazing Things about Grand Teton National Park and why you should go!
+There was a lot to enjoy in the Grand Tetons, and more than enough to fill several trips back to the National Park.

 I had never heard of huckleberries before.
 Yet when I found them as an ingredient in everything served up at Jackson Lake Lodge, I quickly did some investigating.
-I’m allergic to raspberries, so I was afraid of an allergy, but huckleberries are more like a blueberry.
+I’m allergic to raspberries, so I was afraid of an allergy.
+But it turns out that huckleberries are more like a blueberry.
 Not quite as tart, but sweeter.